shravanthgn/linux-networking-journal/day-03-linux-navigation-basics.md

 Continue Linux Fundamentals using NetworkChuck videos and HBT Academy labs.

 ##GREAT THINGS ARE NOT DONE BY IMPULSE, BUT BY A SERIES OF SMALL THINGS BROUGHT TOGETHER.

 Paused NetworkChuck video #2 at 10:05.
 Clarified the difference between `bin` and `/bin`.
 Learned about absolute vs relative paths.
+Learned the difference between relative paths (bin) and absolute paths (/bin).
+Linux looks in the current directory unless a path starts with /.